 Through her narration, we’re introduced to the supporting cast.
-There’s Renee Montoya (Rosie Perez) whose detective career has stalled because a male colleague, now her boss, took credit for a case she cracked.
+There’s Renee Montoya (Rosie Perez) whose detective career has stalled because a male colleague, now her boss, took credit for a case she cracked years ago.
 There’s also the crossbow wielding yet socially awkward Huntress (Mary Elizabeth Winstead, who’s not featured nearly enough); and the songstress Black Canary (Jurnee Smollett-Bell).
 Their worlds all revolve around Roman Sionis (Ewan McGregor), a psychotic millionaire and club owner with a mercurial temper and penchant for carving off the faces of his victims.
-Montoya wants to arrest him; Huntress is trailing him for reasons initially unknown; Black Canary wants to flee from him; while Quinn is avoiding the hit he has on her.
-Moreover, they’re all after an extremely valuable diamond that’s been stolen by a young teen Cassandra Cain (Ella Jay Basco).
+Montoya wants to arrest him; Huntress is trailing him for reasons initially unknown; Black Canary hopes to flee from him; while Quinn is avoiding the hit he has on her.
+Moreover, they’re all after a valuable diamond that’s been stolen by a young teen Cassandra Cain (Ella Jay Basco).

 If that sounds like a lot, it is.
 Though Quinn’s narration guides audiences through much of the backstabbing and bounty hunting, she does so in non-linear fashion.
 To a point, Birds of Prey’s timeline is meant to match the manicness of Quinn.
-But with regards to storytelling, the effect is sometimes nauseating, as we veer back-and-forth to re-explain characters rather than relying on their development to naturally arise through the narrative.
+But with regards to storytelling, the effect is sometimes unnerving, as we veer back-and-forth to re-explain characters rather than relying on their development to naturally arise through the narrative.
 In fact, Robbie and McGregor very much carry the first half of the film.
 Robbie’s Harley Quinn not only shows greater independence, but also introspection.
 And between her stealing a hyena or ordering the #37 spicy at her favorite restaurant, screenwriter Christina Hodson often offers her legit instances of perception—such as her performing psychoanalysis on a few characters.
-Conversely, McGregor is so camp it hurts.
+Conversely, McGregor is so camp it hurts in the best of ways.
 Joyfully demented, McGregor energetically sashays on a violent yet comedic edge.

 Birds of Prey doesn’t firmly perch itself until the cacophonous second half, where the fight choreography and the biggest fun takes place.
 Some might compare the film to John Wick, but the fight choreography and shooting are different.
 Yan and cinematographer Matthew Libatique employ full shots rather than extreme close-ups to capture the positive and negative space on the screen.
 This results in a full immersion into the world of Harley Quinn, and a capturing of her massive flips and roundhouse kicks (with a really great pay-off and one of the best final deaths I’ve seen in a while).